tildedave/tildedave.com/_posts/2014-09-07-frontend-learning-resources.md

 [Vanilla.js](http://vanilla-js.com/) and [You Might Not Need jQuery](http://youmightnotneedjquery.com/)

-Web development today is different from it was in the past - it used to focus on browser compatibility and wrapping the DOM into a uniform information.
+Web development today is different from it was in the past - it used to focus on browser compatibility and wrapping the DOM into a uniform interface.
 (I think this is a fair statement: I was not doing frontend development in the days of the IE6 box model hack.)
 With modern browsers that auto-update, our attitude towards jQuery and polyfills should be re-evaluated given the current state of browser development.
 Sites that challenge the dominance of jQuery are important for this and whether or not you agree with the conclusion you should be aware of what is provided by jQuery and what is provided by the DOM.

 [Flight](https://github.com/flightjs/flight)